2022–23 TCU Horned Frogs women's basketball team

 The 2022–23 TCU Horned Frogs women's basketball team represented Texas Christian University in the 2022–23 NCAA Division I women's basketball season.
 The 2021–22 season is head coach Raegan Pebley's ninth season at TCU.
 The Horned Frogs are members of the Big 12 Conference and played their home games in Schollmaier Arena.

 Previous season

 The Horned Frogs finished the season 6–22, 2–16 in Big 12 play to finish in tenth place.
-In the Big 12 Tournament, they lost to West Virignia in the First Round.
+In the Big 12 Tournament, they lost to West Virginia in the First Round.
 They were not invited to the NCAA tournament or the WNIT.